|

 Email / Date |

 Hi everyone.
-I am looking to hear from anyone that
+I am looking to hear

-was aboard the 'Cumberland', arrived
+from anyone that was aboard the 'Cumberland', arrived Lyttelton,

-Lyttelton, Christchurch, New Zealand, 21st January,
+Christchurch, New Zealand, 21st January, 1972(from Wellington) and

-Wellington).
+sailed 26th January, 1972(back to Wellington).
 The vessel was owned

 by The Federal Steam Nav.Co.Ltd of London, part of the P&O Group.
-The 'Cumberland' vessels official number

-time, please contact me.
+this vessel at that time, please contact me.
 Many thanks

 |